kenzkiran/dcl/README.md

 * `npm install` - Install server dependency.
 * IMP Note: No need to build the client, as the 'dist' folder already contains the client.
 * `forever list` - List the forever started processes.
+* If forever is not installed on server install using the following:
+* `npm install -g forever`

 ```
 // Output looks like this.